WebAssembly/design/AstSemantics.md

 of 2 alignment attribute.
 An alignment value which is the same as the memory attribute size is considered to be a *natural* alignment.

-When a memory access uses addressing as defined above and also specifies a non-natural alignment, then the alignment applies to the effective address (not merely the address operand).
+The alignment applies to the effective address and not merely the address operand, i.e. the immediate offset is taken into account when considering alignment.

 If the effective address of a memory access is a multiple of the alignment attribute value of the memory access, the memory access is considered *aligned*,